fibonaccirabbits/structured_data/PITCHME.md

 print(mystring1)
 print(mystring)

+---
 mylist = ['Hello', 'world']
 print(mylist)
 mylist1 = mylist[1]
 print(mylist1)

+---
+# a slicing operation is enclosed by squere brackets: []
 # the start and end index is separated by a colon
 # the terminal index is exluded

 mystring1_to_2 = mystring[1:3]
 print(mystring1_to_2)
 ```
 ---
 ##### Exercise 2 (10 minutes)
 - Interactive programming is a lot of fun but documenting your codes can save a lot of time!